uasal/uasal_development_guide/source/testing_strategy.rst

 We maintain quantitative targets for automated tests and supplement these with operational performance indicators:

-- Core library (XWCTk): 100 % function coverage and a minimum of 90 % line coverage, with a monthly increase target of 10 % until the goal is met.
+- XWCTk: 100 % function coverage and a minimum of 95 % line coverage, with a monthly increase target of 10 % until the goal is met.
+- XWC Applications: The baseline requirement is 100 % function and 95 % line coverage.
+Exceptions to this requirement are allowed for lines/functionalities that are difficult to target and are not considered critical, but they must be discussed, justified and documented.
+A risk management board will be implemented to track these exceptions.
-- XWC Applications and libraries developed in-house or by connected groups:
+- Libraries developed in-house or by connected groups:

     - Critical apps require 100 % function and 90 % line coverage.
     - Important apps require 100 % function and 80 % line coverage.